cormorack/gallery/README.md

 # gallery

-These are the gallery notebooks.
-They are intended to run in binder... once we get that debugged.
-Since binder is copying files from GitHub (and does not know my GitHub credentials) this repo has to be public.

-"Gallery" notebooks reside between the RCO website (polished, interactive, plus static content) and more quotidian ocean data science notebooks (with lots of detail added).
+This *gallery notebook repo* loads and runs in binder and/or colab; so this repo is public.
+It may of course also be cloned for use.
+The goal here is to introduce regional cabled observatory (RCO) data in relation to other ocean data sources.

-### binder
+### binder and colab

-What is binder?
-It is a free service that builds a temporary Jupyter notebook environment.
-It does this based on a repository such as **cormorack/gallery**.
-That is: The binder environment can include data and can execute code; which one is free to modify.
-Since binder builds a *copy* it does not affect the source material.
-It is somewhat analogous to an Exploratorium exhibit: Demonstrating a scientific purpose, including some interactivity, but not intended as an extended working environment. binder environments evaporate after a certain amount of time.
+Binder and colab are free services that build a temporary Jupyter notebook environment around the content found here.
+Binder and colab environments can both include data and execute code.
+This is analogous to an [Exploratorium](http://exploratorium.com) exhibit: Demonstrate scientific purpose and include interactivity.

 #### how to set up binder

 - install the button (and edit it to point correctly)
-- run `pip freeze > requirements.txt` and make that part of the repo
+- run `pip freeze > requirements.txt` and make that part of the repo... flag need env.yml version of this
 - test it

-#### How to get your own copy of this repo
+#### How to copy this repo

+You may wish to work from this (or another) repo in your own environment; for example a JupyterHub-hosted notebook environment on the web or on your own computer.
+If you work on a downloaded copy and it is later accidentally deleted you lose that work.
+We suggest first making your own repository (a copy) on GitHub to take advantage of the version control and reliability features.

 This procedure is a bit elaborate so here is the summary first:

-We'd like you to have access to a data visualization / interpretation notebook called `d'Orsay.ipynb`.
-This notebook lives in a repository ('repo') owned by an organization called **Cormorack** (for obscure reasons).
+This repository ('repo') is owned by an organization called **Cormorack** (for obscure reasons).
-You *could* just go grab the notebook file from here but you would also have to grab a bunch of other files that it uses; so this would be tedious.
-Much better is if you make your own copy of this repo.
-This is an *import*.
+You make your own copy of this repo: Via *import*.
+That becomes your stable/safe version.
+While it is on GitHub the code does not actually run.
+What follows from there is described in the next section.

 - Go to github.com
   - If you are reading this you may already *be* at GitHub; any case do make sure you are signed in